 The humanitarian visa offers a possibility to enter Switzerland for humanitarian reasons.
 This type of visa application is usually only possible in the country of origin, not in third countries.

 In practice, Switzerland issues very few humanitarian visa regulation and interprets the criteria in a very narrow way: the person must be under an immediate, serious and real threat to life and limb.

 The resettlement program is also possible for selected groups of people from certain regions of the world.

-Special rules apply to the asylum procedure if a person from a non-Schengen state enters Switzerland via Zurich or Geneva airport and submits his/her asylum application in the airport’ transit area (Art 22 and 23 AsylA).
+Special rules apply to the asylum procedure if a person enters Switzerland via Zurich or Geneva airport and submits his/her asylum application in the airport’ transit area (Art 22 and 23 AsylA).
 In these cases, the State Secretariat for Migration first decides whether to grant, or provisionally refuse, entry into Switzerland.
 Under the airport procedure, the asylum and appeal procedures can be carried out in the airport's transit area.

 Once the asylum application has been submitted, the preparatory phase begins.

 The preparatory phase lasts 10 days under the Dublin procedure and 21 days under all other procedures.
 During this period, the asylum seeker’s personal details are recorded.
 Fingerprints are taken and compared with the European database and other biometric data is also collected.
 The SEM checks the evidence, i.e. travel and identity documents.
 The authorities may launch additional investigations into the asylum seeker’s origin and identity.
 Medical facts are clarified if a person claims to have health issues.

 In the preparatory phase, asylum seekers are given free advice about the steps involved in the asylum procedure as well as their rights and obligations, all during a one-on-one interview.
 Asylum seekers are also able to ask the advisory staff questions and request further information at an assistance desk.